-The next step is to configure your DNS settings to point to Magento Go.
+The next step is to configure your DNS settings to point to the Magento Go server.
 To do this, you must create an “A Record” in your DNS configuration that points to the following IP address for your store:

 The domain management settings can usually be found in the control panel of your domain registrar.
 If your DNS is not managed by a registrar, you will have to configure the settings with your DNS service provider.

-If you prefer not to include the “www” in your domain, make sure to point the correct URL to the host.
+If you prefer not to include the “www” in your domain, make sure to point the correct version of your custom URL to the host.
 It may be necessary to edit the entry from “www.mystore.com” to “mystore.com.”
 If you need help, check your registrar’s support site for more information about DNS management or zone file configuration.
-The following example shows how to configure your domain using GoDaddy.

 After you have configured your domain to point to the Magento Go server, the final step is to change the active domain of your Magento Go store to your custom domain.